yuanshunning/pickit-docs/docs/faq/how_to_depalletize_buckets_with_a_pickit_l_camera.rst

 ~~~~~~~~~~~~~~~~~

 This product should be configured in a way that the cardboard is always
 detected.
-This can be achieved using Pick-it Flex rectangles, with a
+This can be achieved using Pickit Flex rectangles, with a
 flexible range of dimensions and low contour and surface scores.

 Make a robot program